-Stuffed peppers are a delicious way to get a few of your five-a-day in one tasty meal serving.
-Just one stuffed pepper equals one of your five-a-day, and if you add salad or extra green veggies as a side to our stuffed peppers recipe you can easily make it up to two or three out of five.
+Stuffed peppers are a delicious way to get a few of your five-a-day in one tasty meal serving as just one stuffed pepper equals one of your daily portion!

 - 4 red peppers, halved